myappsngames/SNHU-CS330_Computational-Graphics-and-Visualization/README.md

 # SNHU CS330: Computational Graphics and Visualization
-SNHU CS330 Final Project: Create a 3D version of a 2D image
+Final Project: Create a 3D scene of a 2D image

 # Reflection